 Toulouse White Biotechnology (TWB) is a pre-industrial demonstrator in the field of industrial biotechnology, also known as white biotechnology.
 TWB mission is to help develop the bioeconomy based on the use of renewable carbon.

-TWB is structured around a Joint Service Unit (UMS) under the triple tutelage of INRA, INSA and CNRS (INRA UMS 1337, CNRS UMS 3582).
+TWB is structured around a Joint Service Unit (UMS) under the triple tutelage of INRAE, INSA and CNRS (INRAE UMS 1337, CNRS UMS 3582).

 TWB has two key objectives